DataTalksClub/data-engineering-zoomcamp/README.md

 can take the course at your own pace.

 * Follow the suggested syllabus (see below) week by week
-* For the self-paced mode, you don't need to use the registration link above.
+* For the self-paced mode, you don't need to fill the registration form above.
 Just start watching the videos
 * Check [FAQ](https://docs.google.com/document/d/19bnYs80DwuUimHM65UV3sylsCn2j1vziPOwzBwQrebw/edit?usp=sharing) if you have problems
 * If you can't find a solution to your problem in FAQ, ask for help in Slack